bhecquet/seleniumRobot-grid/doc/doc.md

 ### Running SeleniumRobot tests on grid ###
 Start SeleniumRobot test with the parameters `-DrunMode=grid -DwebDriverGrid=http://<server>:4444/wd/hub` or their equivalent in XML configuration

+### Running tests on a specific set of nodes on grid ###
+Apart from playing with capabilities to select a node based on browser or operating system, you are allowed to tell that your node handles specific features (a specific network config, an installed program or whatever)
+To do so, start your node with `-nodeTags <tag1>,<tag2>,...`

+When starting your test, add the following option: `-DnodeTags=<tag1>` (a comma seperated list can be provided) Only a node which is set with the tag `tag1` will be used

 ### Running mobile tests ###
 For mobile tests, set the following environment variables:
 - APPIUM_HOME: path to Appium installation path (e.g: where Appium.exe/node.exe resides on Windows)